Learning and Type Compatibility in Signaling Games: Senders' Optimal Policies and Type Compatibility

 \end{defn} In words, $\theta^{'}\succ_{s^{'}}\theta^{''}$ means that whenever $s^{'}$ is a weak best response for $\theta^{''}$ against some receiver behavior strategy $\pi_{2}$, it is also a strict best response for $\theta^{'}$ against $\pi_{2}$.

 The following proposition says the compatibility order is transitive and essentially asymmetric.
-Its proof is in the Appendix. \begin{prop} \end{prop} \begin{enumerate} \item $\succ_{s^{'}}$ is transitive. \item Except when $s^{'}$ is either strictly dominant for both $\theta^{'}$ and $\theta^{''}$ or strictly dominated for both $\theta^{'}$ and $\theta^{''}$, $\theta^{'}\succ_{s^{'}}\theta^{''}$ implies $\theta^{''}\not\succ_{s^{'}}\theta^{'}$. \end{enumerate} To check the compatibility condition, one must consider all strategies in $\Pi_{2},$ just as the belief restrictions in divine equilibrium involve all the possible mixed best responses to various beliefs.
-However, when the sender's utility function is separable in the sense that $u_{1}(\theta,s,a)=v(\theta,s)+z(a),$ as in \citet{spence_job_1973}'s job market signalling game and in \citet{cho_signaling_1987}'s beer-quiche game (given below), a sufficient condition for $\theta^{'}\succ_{s^{'}}\theta^{''}$ is
+Its proof is in Appendix \ref{subsec:Proof-of-properties_of_comp_relation}. \begin{prop} \end{prop} \begin{enumerate} \item $\succ_{s^{'}}$ is transitive. \item Except when $s^{'}$ is either strictly dominant for both $\theta^{'}$ and $\theta^{''}$ or strictly dominated for both $\theta^{'}$ and $\theta^{''}$, $\theta^{'}\succ_{s^{'}}\theta^{''}$ implies $\theta^{''}\not\succ_{s^{'}}\theta^{'}$. \end{enumerate} To check the compatibility condition, one must consider all strategies in $\Pi_{2},$ just as the belief restrictions in divine equilibrium involve all the possible mixed best responses to various beliefs.
+However, when the sender's utility function is separable in the sense that $u_{1}(\theta,s,a)=v(\theta,s)+z(a),$ as in \citet{spence_job_1973}'s job-market signaling game and in \citet{cho_signaling_1987}'s beer-quiche game (given below), a sufficient condition for $\theta^{'}\succ_{s^{'}}\theta^{''}$ is

-This can be interpreted as saying $s^{'}$ is the least costly signal for $\theta^{'}$ relative to $\theta^{''}.$ In the Online Appendix, we present a general sufficient condition for $\theta^{'}\succ_{s^{'}}\theta^{''}$ under general payoff functions. \begin{example} (\citet{cho_signaling_1987}'s beer-quiche game) The sender (P1) is either strong ($\theta_{\text{strong}}$) or weak $(\theta_{\text{weak}}$), with prior probability $\lambda(\theta_{\text{strong}})=0.9.$ The sender chooses to either drink beer or eat quiche for breakfast.
-The receiver (P2), observing this breakfast choice but not the sender's type, chooses whether to fight the sender.
-If the sender is $\theta_{\text{weak}}$, the receiver prefers fighting.
-If the sender is $\theta_{\text{strong}}$, the receiver prefers not fighting.
-Also, $\theta_{\text{strong}}$ prefers beer for breakfast while $\theta_{\text{weak}}$ prefers quiche for breakfast.
+This can be interpreted as saying $s^{'}$ is the least costly signal for $\theta^{'}$ relative to $\theta^{''}.$ In the Online Appendix, we present a general sufficient condition for $\theta^{'}\succ_{s^{'}}\theta^{''}$ under general payoff functions. \begin{example} (\citet{cho_signaling_1987}'s beer-quiche game) The sender (P1) is either strong ($\theta_{\text{strong}}$) or weak $(\theta_{\text{weak}}$), with prior probability $\lambda(\theta_{\text{strong}})=0.9.$ The sender chooses to either drink \textbf{Beer} or eat \textbf{Quiche} for breakfast.
+The receiver (P2), observing this breakfast choice but not the sender's type, chooses whether to \textbf{Fight} the sender.
+If the sender is $\theta_{\text{weak}}$, the receiver prefers to \textbf{Fight}.
+If the sender is $\theta_{\text{strong}}$, the receiver prefers to \textbf{NotFight}.
+Also, $\theta_{\text{strong}}$ prefers \textbf{Beer} for breakfast while $\theta_{\text{weak}}$ prefers \textbf{Quiche} for breakfast.
 Both types prefer not being fought over having their favorite breakfast.